scottyschup/ruby-curriculum/w1d2/io.md

 ```

 The class method `File::open` opens a file.
 You pass a block, and the
-block will be called with `File` object passed in.
+block will be called with a `File` object passed in.
+To read data from

-To read data from a file, you can call `File#gets`, which works like
+a file, you can call `File#gets`, which works like `Kernel#gets`,
-`Kernel#gets`, but reads from the file, rather than console.
+except it reads from the file, rather than console.

 If, as is often the case, you want to do something once for each line: